JerayuT/JerayuT/README.md

 Welcome to my Github!
-My name is Tom and I'm an undergraduate at Northwestern University studying ***Computer Engineering***.
+My name is Tom and I'm an undergraduate at Northwestern University studying ***Computer Engineering*** with a focus on Machine Learning and Signal Processing.
+I have a pssion for trying to find signals in noisy data.
+My interest lies in AI/ML probabilistic systems, signal processing, energy grids, long distance wireless energy transmission and algorithmic trading, but I am always open to try new things!

+You can also:<br>
+:envelope: Send me a message through <tjerayu@gmail.com><br>
+<!---

  I like to explore technology through personal projects and collaborations.
 Feel free to explore my github to learn more about them!

-You can also:<br>
-:envelope: Send me a message through <tjerayu@gmail.com><br>
 :open_file_folder: Learn more about me at [jerayut.github.io](https://jerayut.github.io/)
-<!---

 ### :computer: *Current Projects*

 I'm working on building printed circuit boards (PCBs) to acquire information from the wheel sensors of a car and trasmit them through CAN to be proccessed and displayed on the dash of a racing car as well as developing a machine learning base trading algorithm